galvarado/vagrant-for-ansible/README.md

 #### Debug

-Also you can ssh into the vm with:
+You can ssh into the vm with:

 ```
 vagrant ssh